 io.ta (n) 1: the 9th letter of the Greek alphabet (i) 2: an infinitesimal particle or amount

-Iota is a simple language for which we will be writing compilers in CS412/413.
+Iota is a simple language for which we will be writing compilers in CS412/CS413.
 The letter iota is the Greek equivalent of the letter "I"; you can think of this language as "J--".
+Later in the course some extensions will be added to Iota that will make it into a stripped-down version of the Java programming language; the extended version of Iota will be known as Iota+.
 This language definition will be updated periodically as the need for clarifications or corrections arises.
 If you see ambiguity in this specification, you have the flexibility to resolve it in the manner you wish as long as you can justify the reasonableness of your decision.
 You also may contact the course staff to resolve ambiguities.
-Later in the course, some extensions will be added to Iota that will make it into an object-oriented language a little like the Java programming language; the extended version of Iota is known as Iota+.

 A module must define everything that its interface declares, but it may also define additional variables and functions that are not accessible from outside the module.

 fibonacci(x: int): int = ( if (x < 2) 1 else fibonacci(x - 1) + fibonacci(x - 2) ) square(x: int):int = x*xAn interface for the same module might look as follows:

 fibonacci(x: int): int /* compute the x'th Fibonacci number */ square(x: int):int /* compute the square of x */Here is some Iota code to find the greatest common divisor of two numbers: